Wathwood Hospital (Medium Secure Service) Independent Patients Advocacy Service

-Wathwood provides medium secure inpatient services to male adult patients with mental disorder, offering assessment, treatment and rehabilitation.
-Wathwood aims to reduce the distress associated with mental health problems and promote recovery working to reduce associated risks associated and tailor treatment to meet each patient’s needs.
+Wathwood provides medium secure inpatient services to male adult individuals who experience mental distress, offering assessment, treatment and rehabilitation.
+Wathwood aims to reduce the distress associated with mental health and promote recovery working to reduce associated risks associated and tailor treatment to meet each person’s needs.

 Generic or general advocacy is about providing support to people with mental health and/or capacity needs within health and social care services.
 This can be across a wide range of day-to-day issues that are important to them but fall outside the remit of statutory advocacy services.